 Little did fans know, Swimming wasn’t the going to be the final work they’d hear from Mac Miller: to their delight, its complementing album Circles was announced at the beginning of this month by the rapper’s family.

 By now, Mac is well-known for his musical affinity with other genres.
 A notable example of this is his incorporation of jazz, funk, and soul in The Divine Feminine.
 In a similar vein, Circles certainly adopts a more melodic attitude in its songs when juxtaposed with Swimming.
 The styles of lo-fi beats and pop singer-songwriter seem to prevail in most songs, and Mac is heard mostly singing throughout the album.
-While his vocal mannerisms aren’t that of a professional, they most definitely suit the overall tone of the album: raw, sometimes unassertive, yet maintain a heartfelt charm.
+While his vocal mannerisms aren’t that of a professional, they most definitely suit the overall tone of the album: they are raw, sometimes unassertive, yet maintain a heartfelt charm.

 Introspection as a reoccurring theme